schlagmichdoch/PairDrop/docs/host-your-own.md

 > E.g. host your own client files under *pairdrop.your-domain.com* but use the official signaling server under *pairdrop.net*
 > This way devices connecting to *pairdrop.your-domain.com* and *pairdrop.net* can discover each other.
 >
-> Beware that the version of your PairDrop server is compatible with the version of the signaling server.
+> Beware that the version of your PairDrop server must be compatible with the version of the signaling server.
 >
-> `WS_SERVER` must be a valid url without the protocol prefix.
+> `SIGNALING_SERVER` must be a valid url without the protocol prefix.
 > Examples of valid values: `pairdrop.net`, `pairdrop.your-domain.com:3000`, `your-domain.com/pairdrop`

 <br>